Willian-Ribeiro/hello-world/README.md

 4	What is the complexity class  (P, NP, NP-complete, etc) of this problem?

-	By the functions found in the previous exercise, the problem is of complexity class EXPTIME.
+	By the functions found in the previous exercise, the problem is of complexity class P.